How to Score Golf Handicap on Golf Scorecard

 Before you can calculate golf scores based on handicaps, you first need to know the course handicaps for each player.

-A course handicap is derived from a player's handicap index and the slope rating of the tee they are playing, and is calculated using the following formula:
+A course handicap is derived from a player's handicap index, the course rating, slope rating, and the par of the tee they are playing, and is calculated using the following World Handicap System (WHS) formula:

 Once you know the course handicaps for each player, the next step depends on whether or not you are adjusting total or hole-by-hole scores.

 If you are only adjusting total scores, you subtract each player's handicap from their total score to get their net score.

 If you are adjusting hole-by-hole scores, first determine which player has the lowest handicap.
 Then, for all players on the card, subtract the lowest player's handicap from their handicaps.
 After the subtractions, you are left with the number of strokes to award each of the players.

 Note that you could award full handicap strokes for all players, but that makes for a messier scorecard.